October 29, 2024: Professor Dr. John McKay

 This time, no registration is required, feel free to join.

 When?
-Tuesday 29th of October, 16:00-17:30 with drinks & networking afterwards.
+Tuesday 29th of October, 16:00-17:00 with drinks & networking afterwards.

 Where?
 Orion Building, Room B3031 + B3032, Wageningen University & Research Campus

-Professor Dr. John McKay
+Lecture by Professor Dr. John McKay

 Dr. John McKay is a professor of Ecology and Evolutionary Biology, focusing on the genetics of local adaptation in natural plant populations.
 His research explores how plants adapt to environmental stresses, such as drought, by examining genetic traits and their evolutionary history.
 In his talk, Crop PAN-genomes and the Genetics of Adaptation, Dr. McKay will delve into the genetic mechanisms behind adaptation and discuss its implications for crop breeding and conservation.

-Professor Dr. Xinguang Zhu
+Lecture by Professor Dr. Xinguang Zhu = Cancelled

 It is with great enthusiasm that we announce a new seminar series for the Plant Sciences Group of Wageningen University and Research.